-6.1 Identifying polymorphism
+5.1.
+Identifying polymorphism

 The hierarchy of collections has been defined and implemented in numerous O-O languages.
-Figure 4, shows a part of the Collection hierarchy of the Smalltalk language (Lalonde 1994).
-Using the formal definitions of the M&D-theory we can identify the presence of polymorphic methods in this hierarchy, for example: size, includes:, select:, collect: reject:, remove:, add:,etc. As an example, we show the formal proof of that the method named remove: is polymorphic for classes Set and Bag.
+Figure 3, shows a part of the Collection hierarchy of Smalltalk[14].
+Using the formal definitions of the M&D-theory we can identify the presence of polymorphic methods in this hierarchy, for example: size, includes:, select:, remove:, add:, etc. In the Figure 3 every polymorphic method appears only once in the hierarchy of classes.
+For example, every class of the hierarchy has a polymorphic method named select:.
+Instead of including the method in each class, we only include it once in the root of the hierarchy.

+As an example, we show the formal proof of that the method named remove: is polymorphic for classes Set and Bag.
 The statement aCollection.remove:anElement denotes that the element equal to anElement is removed from the receiver collection.
 In the case the receiver is a Set, at most one occurrence can belong to the set, but in the case the receiver is a Bag, several occurrences of the same object may belong to it.
-In the same way, it is possible to proof that method add: is not polymorphic for classes Set and Bag (i.e. $|= \neg Polymorphic(add:, Set, Bag)$) due to the detection of duplicated elements.
+In the same way, it is possible to proof that method add: is not polymorphic for classes Set and Bag (i.e. $\mid$ = ¬Polymorphic(add:, Set, Bag)) due to the detection of duplicated elements.